Why I Stopped Intermittent Fasting

 There are a few reasons why many people believe intermittent fasting can heal the body and help with weight loss.

 It is also believed that intermittent fasting induces autophagy.
-Autophagy basically means “self-eating” and it refers to a natural cellular mechanism by which the cells in our body degrade unnecessary or damaged components within the cell.
+Autophagy basically means “self-eating” and refers to a natural cellular mechanism by which the cells in our body degrade unnecessary or damaged components within the cell.

 This process helps to clean up harmful material that is inside the cell.

-Some benefits of autophagy include getting rid of aging cells and decreasing inflammation in the body
+Some benefits of autophagy include getting rid of aging cells and decreasing inflammation in the body.

 Intermittent Fasting Benefits for Men vs. Women